Club: Oud-Heverlee Leuven | Opening: 1960s | Capacity: 10,020 seats

 Tickets for O-H Leuven games can be bought online, or at the club office at the stadium.

-Tickets are generally also available at the ticket windows of the stadium on the day of the match, though Leuven may sell out the occasional high-profile game.
+Tickets are generally also available at the ticket windows of the stadium on the day of the match.
+Remember to always bring an ID.

 Ticket prices range from €20.00 for a seat behind the goal to €35.00 for a central lower-tier seat at the main stand.
 A ticket for the standing section costs €15.00.